 It is located on the rights side of the Manu road, from Cusco 190 km driving by bus, located at 600 meters above sea level; basically at the foothill of the Andes, near to the town Patria and Pilcopata, the lodge is wooden made with local material from the area, consisting on great designed bungalows with a total of 10 double rooms, 3 twins bungalows with private bathroom giving a maximum capacity of 25 people, we have a new communal restrooms.
 Paths lead from Bungalows to Bathrooms, recently built a new dining area spacious and comfortable and a hummingbird garden at the surrounded (feeders).
 It is possible to accommodate in triple beds.
 All beds have the Mosquito net, all bungalows are covered with nets too.

-Bonanza Lodge is a private reserve area, run by William´s parents, (Huamani-Choquepuma Family) the forest is most pristine jungle offering a great opportunities to see animals, an excellent place for birders, naturalist photographers, researchers, and for scientific studies of animals, this is an unique area with different types of habitats like River-Edge Forest, Second Growth Forest, Marsh, Bamboo Forest, Primary and Terra Firme Forest, and it offers a comprehensive trails systems (Trochas), and great wildlife watching.
-Bonanza Lodge has about 750 hectares of land, providing access to our private Mammals Clay Lick-Tapir Clay Lick.
+Bonanza Lodge area is a private reserve area, run by William´s parents, (Huamani-Choquepuma Family) the forest is most pristine jungle offering a great opportunities to see animals, an excellent place for birders, naturalist photographers, researchers, and for scientific studies of animals, this is an unique area with different types of habitats like River-Edge Forest, Second Growth Forest, Marsh, Bamboo Forest, Primary and Terra Firme Forest, and it offers a comprehensive trails systems (Trochas), and great wildlife watching.
+Bonanza Reserve has 750 hectares of land, providing access to our private Mammals Clay Lick-Tapir Clay Lick.

 Amazon Wildlife Peru offers you the unique chance to watch wildlife from their two brand new observation towers located in the Bonanza Ecological Reserve.
 The towers at Bonanza are a great alternative for wildlife observation like canopy birds, and monkey species.